18 Tips for Smarter Commercial Trash Collection

 8. Request a Free Waste Audit

-Some dumpster companies offer free waste audits (also known as waste assessments) where they look at your current service setup and identify ways to help you save money and recycle more materials.
+Some dumpster companies offer free waste quotes (also known as waste assessments) where they look at your current service setup and identify ways to help you save money and recycle more materials.

 They will evaluate details like: